-through the principal strain components, such as in (Chauve et al., 2015).
-The principal strain component representation enables to specify the compression, tension and shear component of the local strain.
+In the following, we track the history of formation of the four cracks labeled in Fig. 3 by analyzing the strain field evolution through the principal strain components, such as in Chauve et al. (2015).
+The principal strain component representation enables us to distinguish among the components of the local strain.

-Within this area of interest, the deformation before the apparition of any crack is localized in two main bands, one crossing the full area at about 10 to 20° from the vertical (compression) direction, and another one in the bottom part of the area,

-5 nearly perpendicular to the first one (figure 6, left).
-Both bands are following some boundaries, and crossing some grains.
+Within this area of interest, the deformation before the apparition of any crack is localized in two main bands, one crossing the full area at about 10 to 20° E from the vertical (compression) direction, and another one in the bottom part of the area, nearly perpendicular to the first one (Fig. 6, left).
+Both bands are following some boundaries and crossing some grains.
 The principal strain components are typical of a local pure shear configuration.

-The accumulated strain field just before (at $\varepsilon{yy} = -1.35\%$), and just after the opening of cracks 1, 2 and 3 (at $\varepsilon{yy} = -1.46\%$) is shown in figure 6.
-As an illustration, the location of cracks 2 and 3 is surrounded by a blue ellipse, and the small dark dots
+The accumulated strain field just before (at $\varepsilon{yy} = -1.35\%$), and just after the opening of cracks 1, 2 and 3 (at $\varepsilon{yy} = -1.46\%$) is shown in Fig. 6.
+As an illustration, the location of cracks 2 and 3 is shown by a blue ellipse, and the small dark dots within this ellipse highlight an apparent high equivalent strain due the speckle modifications from cracking.
+Cracks 2 and 3 occurred at the side of the main deformation bands, but not on these bands.
+Crack 2 appears to be the closest to the grain boundary, although grain boundaries cannot be positioned precisely enough on top of the image after deformation (Grennerat et al., 2012).